HTTP Access to Cloud Functions

 Method 2: Return Integrated Response (Advanced Usage)

-If you need precise control over HTTP response status codes, response headers, and other information, you can return a specially formatted integrated response:
+If you need precise control over the HTTP response status code, response headers, etc., you can return a specially formatted integrated response:

 {